Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Prospect has 65 active public transport stops offering a mix of train and bus services.
-These stops are served by 32 individual routes that together facilitate 2,891 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically residing 194 meters from the nearest stop.
+Prospect has 65 active public transport stops, offering a mix of train and bus services.
+These stops are served by 32 different routes, which together facilitate 2,891 weekly passenger trips.
+The accessibility of transport in Prospect is rated as excellent, with residents, on average, located just 194 meters from the nearest stop.

-Service frequency averages 413 trips per day across all routes, equating to approximately 44 weekly trips per individual stop.
+On average, there are 413 trips per day across all routes, translating to about 44 weekly trips per individual stop.

 Frequently Asked Questions - Transport